Bethan Lewis

-Bethan Lewis (born 19 February 1999) is a professional Welsh rugby union player who plays flanker for the Wales women's national rugby union team and Gloucester-Hartpury in Premiership Women's Rugby.
+Bethan Lewis (born 19 February 1999) is a professional Welsh rugby union player who plays flanker for the Wales women's national rugby union team and Bristol Bears Women in Premiership Women's Rugby.

-Early life and career
+Early life and education

 Lewis, who was born and bred in Abergwili, Carmarthen.
 She attended Ysgol Nantgaredig and then Ysgol Bro Myrddin.
 She started playing for Carmarthen Quins as a six year old.
 She participated in athletics, tennis, football, and table tennis as a youngster.
 She also represented Great Britain at the world junior surf championships.

-Rugby career
+Club career

-Lewis made her international debut for Wales against Scotland in 2018.
 She joined Gloucester-Hartpury in 2018 and studied Sports and Exercise Science at Hartpury University.

 She was named as Gloucester-Hartpury's captain for their 2019–2020 Premier 15s season.
+She re-signed with Gloucester-Hartpury to remain with the club in April 2024.

+In June 2026, Lewis announced her departure from Gloucester-Hartpury to join Bristol Bears Women.

+International career

+Lewis made her international debut for Wales against Scotland in 2018.

 In 2024, she was selected in Wales squad for their Six Nations campaign.
-She re-signed with Gloucester-Hartpury to remain with the club in April.
 She featured for the Welsh side at the WXV 2 tournament that was held in Cape Town, South Africa.

 She was named in the side for the 2025 Six Nations Championship in March.
 On 11 August 2025, she was selected in the Welsh squad to the Women's Rugby World Cup in England.